 In the mid-1950s Charles Upham, double Victoria Cross winner, established a herd of horses on his North Canterbury property.
 There was a variety of horses, including ex-racehorses and retired stockhorses.
 Within a few years the herd became feral, and when Upham’s property was sold in the 1980s there were an estimated 120 horses, running in five separate herds.

 In overseas conflicts horses were used to haul heavy artillery, and as transport or pack animals.
 The horses worked extremely hard, carrying their riders and equipment on long marches, often with little food or water.

-The horses suffered greatly from exhaustion, starvation, dehydration, and the extremes of heat and cold.
-Some died from disease, injury, and wounds.
+The horses suffered greatly from exhaustion, starvation, dehydration, and extremes of heat and cold.
+Some died from disease, injury or wounds.
 The companionship of the horses, and the job of caring for them, helped soldiers cope with the pressures of war.

 New Zealand horses gained an excellent international reputation during the South African War, proving to be superior to British and Australian horses.
-The Rough Riders, as the soldiers of the Third Contingent were known, were well-known as good horsemen and marksmen.
+The Rough Riders, as the soldiers of the Third Contingent were known, won renown as horsemen and marksmen.

 Action in the First World War further strengthened the reputation of New Zealand horses as being some of the best bred in the world.

 Horses played a vital part in transforming New Zealand’s landscape in the 19th century.

 Millions of acres of forest, tussocklands and swamp were converted into pasture with the help of horse power.
 Horses were used for stumping (pulling out tree roots) and hauling away logs so the area could be grassed.